Mustyyyyyy/genwildsplat-diagnostic-study/README.md

-# GenWildSplat Diagnostic Study
+# GenWildSplat Diagnostic Notebook

-This repository contains a compact diagnostic study of GenWildSplat, a feed-forward method for sparse-view 3D reconstruction from unconstrained images.
+This repository contains a cleaned notebook for a compact diagnostic study of GenWildSplat, a feed-forward method for sparse-view 3D reconstruction from unconstrained images.

-The goal of this project is not to reproduce the full benchmark suite from the original paper, but to study inference-time behavior on a small diagnostic set and to evaluate the sensitivity of the pipeline to occlusion masks.
+The notebook focuses on inference-time behavior using the public GenWildSplat implementation and pretrained checkpoint.
+It includes environment setup, reproduction sanity checks, diagnostic evaluation on selected Mip-NeRF 360 scenes, and an occlusion-mask sensitivity analysis comparing blank masks with YOLOv8-generated masks.

-## Contents
+## Notebook

-- `report.pdf` — short technical report
-- `main.tex` — LaTeX source for the report
-- `figures/` — figures used in the report
-- `metrics.csv` — diagnostic metrics
-- `notebooks/` — cleaned notebook used for the experiments
+- `genwildsplat_diagnostic.ipynb` — cleaned notebook with section headings and outputs

-## Summary
+## Study Overview

-The study evaluates GenWildSplat on nine Mip-NeRF 360 scenes:
+The notebook evaluates GenWildSplat on nine Mip-NeRF 360 scenes:

 - garden
 - stump